Picture Darina Belonogova

 Digital sabbaticals, when approached with sincerity, can be profound acts of self-care and spiritual renewal.
 They provide the quiet necessary to tune into one’s deeper rhythms, offering clarity in a world addicted to noise.

 But the growing trend also reveals the nuanced relationship between wellness and privilege.
 Not everyone can afford to disappear from their digital lives.
-And when the act of unplugging becomes just another way to brand oneself as enlightened, the original intent is watered down.
+And when the act of unplugging becomes just another way to brand oneself as enlightened, the original intent is diluted.

-In the end, the power of a digital sabbatical lies not in how it’s announced or aestheticised, but in the authenticity of its intention.
-Whether you unplug in silence or post about it afterward, the real question is: did you return to your life with more presence, purpose, and peace?
+In the end, the power of a digital sabbatical lies not in how it’s announced or decorated, but in the authenticity of its intention.
+Whether you unplug in silence or post about it afterward, the real question is, did you return to your life with more presence, purpose and peace?